esamarathon/esa-layouts/README.md

 This bundle integrates with our RabbitMQ server; the settings for this need to be set in the bundle's config.

+### FlagCarrier Configuration

+You will need to install the [speedcontrol-flagcarrier](https://github.com/speedcontrol/speedcontrol-flagcarrier) bundle to use this part, along with using one of the FlagCarrier applications to set them.

+**Hosts (the ones on camera):**
+- group_id: `hosts`
+- positions: `left,midleft,middle,midright,right`

 ## Other Information

 ### Previous Bundles